Ketty-Odero/NLP_Twitter_Sentiment_Analysis/README.md

 ## Data
 Dataset was sourced from [data.world provided by CrowdFlower](https://data.world/crowdflower/brands-and-product-emotions) which contains 9,093 tweets about Apple and Google from the South by Southwest (SXSW) Conference.
 The tweet labels were crowdsourced and reflect which emotion they convey and what product/service/company this emotion is directed at based on the content.
 ## Methods
+We started with data cleaning and exploring the dataset to have a grasp of the features it contained.Data was cleaned(duplicates and missing values handled) and sentiments labels simplified to "Positive", "Neutral" and "Negative" before Exploratory Data Analysis (EDA).

+In the EDA, we looked at tweets with positive and negative sentiments as a whole as well as on a company and product level.
+Wordclouds were generated for each analysis.
+To be able to produce these graphics the tweets were tokenized with nltk's TweetTokenizer since it has built-in functionality for tweets specifically, lemmatized with the WordNetLemmatizer and stop words were removed from these tokens.
+We customized stop words to get a better view of the content of the tweets for addressing the questions.

+Modelling process was split in two: Binary Classification and Ternary Classification.
+For each type of classification, data was prepared and a baseline dummy classifier model was trained to serve as a baseline.
+For comparison we trained/tested Random Forest models and Logistic Regression models for Multiclass Classification while for Binary classification we explored Multinomial Naive Bayes and Logistic Regression.

+Models were evaluated  and tuned hyperparameters with gridsearches that optimized for the recall macro scores, as we desired that the models correctly classify all classes.
+These steps were repeated with different parameters

 ## Results
 ### Exploratory Data Analysis